patrycjagawecki/Portfolio/README.md

 Thank you for taking the time to get to know me and learn about my background and skills!

+# IMDb Movie Success Prediction Model

+Tools Used: Python (SckitLean, MatPlotLib, Pandas, Numpy)

+This project focuses on an extensive movie analysis using a diverse sample of movies from the OMDb API, creating machine learning models and visualizations to assist professionals in determining the success of a movie and its influencing factors.
+A linear regression model was developed to predict box office values based on multiple predictors, and a KMeans clustering algorithm was used to categorize movies into successful and unsuccessful groups, aiding in the identification of common factors within each category.

 # Machine Learning Models to Accurately Predict Liver Cirrhosis Stage

 Tools Used: Python (SckitLearn, MatPlotLib, Pandas, Numpy)